Meet the cast of Death in Paradise series 9

 Adrian Edmondson performs Charles

 Who’s Charles?
-An accountant, and a colleague/good friend of Donald McCormack who’s with him on New Yr’s Eve.
+An accountant, and a colleague/pal of Donald McCormack who’s with him on New 12 months’s Eve.

 Alex Gaumond performs Oscar Samuel

 Who’s Oscar Samuel?
-An area man with a ingesting downside and a prison file.
+An area man with a consuming downside and a felony file.

 Add Comment